 I limited my audience in each one to 13 “select countries” that are most likely to lead to an opt-in and sale (based on history).

-I ran the split test for each of the first eight videos.
+I ran the Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. for each of the first eight videos.
 The results?
 Very close.

 In the end, my website visitors watch my videos slightly longer, with those who engage with my posts and ads close behind.
 Costs are very close.

 Basically, this tells me that my page likes audience was built the right way.
-Going forward, I’ll use two ad sets to promote these videos:
+Going forward, I’ll use two An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. to promote these videos:

 - Website Custom Audience – Viewed Facebook Topic – 2+ Frequency – 180 Days